 Gartner research shows that the number of individuals involved in the buying process, whether as decision makers or influencers, remains large, priorities shift and sellers compete to ensure their project doesn’t get canceled.
 Despite complexity, sales and marketing leaders often fall back on tried and true methods and repeatable processes.
 Unfortunately, this spells trouble in a more complex selling environment.

-Ahead of Gartner Sales & Marketing Conference 2018, October 9 – 11, 2018, in Las Vegas, NV, we asked Gartner experts to share the most important trends impacting sales and marketing leaders in today’s complex buying environment.
+Ahead of Gartner CSO & Sales Leader Conference, October 9 – 11, 2018, in Las Vegas, NV, we asked Gartner experts to share the most important trends impacting sales and marketing leaders in today’s complex buying environment.

 Sales and marketing leaders currently underestimate the disruptive implications of recent shifts in B2B buying behavior.
 Typically marketing owns early buying stages, while sales owns the later stages.
 This division of ownership often means the commercial model is built around the hand-off from marketing, predominantly digitally, to sales, which takes over in person as customers move through a purchase.
 However, our research indicates buying does not happen this way.